nviet123/nviet123/README.md

 - ⚡ Fun fact: ...
 -->

-- 💬 Ask me about Xero, Tax and Accounting
+- 💬 Ask me about SSW using Xero amd all other Tax and Accounting
 - 🔭 I’m currently working on testing of Xero Integrations with various softwares, e.g. SSW TimePro and Microsoft PowerBI
 - 📫 How to reach me: @nickviet
 - 👯 I’m looking to collaborate on Xero with SSW partnered softwares